Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 This additional data (although not always 100% accurate) is very helpful for helping you easily find keywords with the right intent.

 Semrush doesn’t provide click data for keyword research in the same way Ahrefs does.
-Instead, it gives information and data for pay-per-click campaigns.
+Instead, it gives information and search data for pay-per-click campaigns.
 This is useful during a page's SEO development, as keyword research results will include both organic and paid results.

 Of course, this is of limited use for those looking to work with only organic listings for their keyword research.

-However, it does come into its own when applied to paid marketing campaigns where an ineffective keyword will only waste your money.
+However, it does come into its own when applied to paid marketing campaigns where an ineffective keyword research will only waste your money.

 And this makes Semrush particularly useful for businesses competing for commercial terms.